FAQs

 • Facecloth (towels are provided)

 For Bricker Residence: Bring a dishcloth, tea towel, dish detergent, dish rack, toaster, kettle, cutlery, dishes, coffee maker, pots and pans, and any other cooking equipment you might need.
-There is a stove and refrigerator but no microwave in the apartments.
+There is a stove and refrigerator, but no microwave in the apartments.
 As these are student residences, the kitchens are completely empty during the summer.

 For King Street Residence: If you plan to cook in the shared common lounge, bring dishes, pots and pans, kitchen utensils, and dishwashing equipment.